MaksiRose/paw-and-paper/README.md

 ```

 Keep the terminal open, you will need it later.
-In the folder, create a config.json file
+In the folder, create a config.json file.
 This needs to include the following information:

 ```